Cabin Branch Mine

 The pyrite deposit mined in Virginia may have formed before the Chopawamsic Terrane was attached to the North American continent, and long before the first dinosaurs or flowering plants evolved.
 The terrane was a chunk of continental crust similar to Madagascar or Indonesia today.

 A mineralized zone enriched in gold, iron, and sulfur is located on the western edge of the Chopawamsic Terrane.
-Concentration of minerals in the gold-pyrite belt, stretching from Prince William to Louisa and Orange counties, may have been enhanced when the Chopawamsic Terrane crushed against the Western Piedmont/Potomac Terrane in the Iapetus Ocean while still not attached to "Virginia," or during the Taconic Orogeny when the terranes were accreted to the edge of the continent, or during the Alleghenian Orogeny when Pangea was formed about 250 million years ago.1
+Concentration of minerals in the gold-pyrite belt, stretching from Prince William to Louisa and Orange counties, may have been enhanced when the Chopawamsic Terrane crushed against the Western Piedmont/Potomac Terrane in the Iapetus Ocean while still not attached to "Virginia," or during the Taconic Orogeny when the terranes were accreted to the edge of the continent, or during the Alleghenian Orogeny when Pangea was formed 310-280 million years ago.1

 iron-loving bacteria still create a brown slime at the bottom of Quantico Creek